St. Francis de Sales School (Toledo, Ohio)

-St. Francis de Sales School or SFS is a private, all-male, college-preparatory school in Toledo, Ohio.
+St. Francis de Sales High School or SFS is a private, all-male, college-preparatory school in Toledo, Ohio.
 It is located within the Roman Catholic Diocese of Toledo.
 The school was named as one of the top 20 Catholic high schools in the nation for academics by Catholic High School Honor Roll for two consecutive years in 2005 and 2006.

 About the school

-St. Francis de Sales School is a college preparatory school run by the Oblates of St. Francis de Sales, a religious congregation of the Roman Catholic Church.
+St. Francis de Sales High School is a college preparatory school run by the Oblates of St. Francis de Sales, a religious congregation of the Roman Catholic Church.
 The school opened on September 14, 1955, as the greater Toledo area's second college-preparatory high school, and, as of August 2015, added grades seven and eight.
-The school's athletic teams have won 27 official and unofficial state championships in football, basketball, tennis, wrestling, swimming and diving, water polo, and hockey, as well as numerous State Runners-Up, Regional Titles, District Titles and City League Titles.
+The school's athletic teams have won 29 official and unofficial state championships in football, basketball, tennis, wrestling, swimming and diving, water polo, and hockey, as well as numerous State Runners-Up, Regional Titles, District Titles and City League Titles.
 The AquaKnight swim team's 42-year district title streak (53 titles, total) is the 2nd longest winning streak in any high school sport in the nation behind Cedar Rapids Washington boys swim team's 46 consecutive district titles.
 Named after Saint Francis de Sales, the community has been described as a family-like group and has an active alumni base both in the city of Toledo and throughout the country.
 The mascot is the Knight.